python/cpython/Doc/library/sqlite3.rst

    one or more complete SQL statements.
-   No syntactic verification or parsing of any kind is performed, other than checking that there are no unclosed string literals and the statment is terminated by a semicolon.
+   No syntactic verification or parsing of any kind is performed, other than checking that there are no unclosed string literals and the statement is terminated by a semicolon.

    This function may be useful during command-line input to determine if the entered text seems to form a complete SQL statement,